ERP in Supply Chain Management: Its Role In the 5 Stages of SCM & Why Manufacturers Prioritise It

 At the other end of the supply chain, SCM delivers benefits for quality control, checking failures and quality issues, supporting aftermarket care, customer service and retention, and support with product returns.

-Growing use of SCM creates supply chain and production flexibility to deliver multiple levels of value, including:
+Growing use of ERP in supply chain management processes creates supply chain and production flexibility to deliver multiple levels of value, including:

 • On-time and live data enables streamlined and cost-efficient buying